yukyeongleee/pggan/README.md

 ```

 ## Objectives
 **WGAN-GP loss** is used.
 Both generator and discriminator are optimized per every minibatch.
-Indeed, the original paper introduces an additional term into the discriminator loss, but this is not implemented yet.
+In addition, **drift loss**, which is used to keep the discriminator output from drifting too far away from 0, is added to the discriminator loss.

 -----
 ## TO DO
-- [ ] implement fourth term of discriminator loss
+- [x] implement fourth term of discriminator loss
-- [ ] implement test.py
+- [x] implement test.py
-- [ ] upload requirements.txt
+- [x] upload requirements.txt
 - [ ] upload checkpoint and sample output

 ## Authors